 In fact, nearly 80% of executives rated employee experience very important in Deloitte’s 2017 Global Human Capital Trends survey.
 Not surprising – with the transparency of social platforms like Glassdoor.com there’s nowhere for culture to hide.
-If your workforce isn’t engaged, it can creep (like a different kind of culture) across the business and impact talent attraction, customer experience and ultimately profitability.
+At this present moment, if your workforce isn’t engaged, it can creep (like a different kind of culture) across the business and impact talent attraction, customer experience and ultimately profitability.

 More than that, all the time we put the word ‘employee’ in front of every program, aren’t we already assuming a top-down hierarchical mandate?
 Separating leaders from their workers?

 I often talk about social business and humanising the brand using social media.
-Flipping brands upside down so that raw, authentic stories from employees are put in the spotlight by the logo.
+It is best practice to flip brands upside down so that raw, authentic stories from employees are put in the spotlight by the logo.